martinchernyavskiy/Notes/CS/CS540/Logic.md

 ## Basics of Logic
 ?
-- Argument: a set of sentences (premises) + a concluding sentence
+- *Argument*: a set of sentences (premises) + a concluding sentence
-- Validity: argument is valid iff all premises are true and conclusion is true
+- *Validity*: argument is valid iff all premises are true and conclusion is true
-- Soundness: argument is sound iff valid & premises true
+- *Soundness*: argument is sound iff valid & premises true
 - Entailment: when valid argument, premises entail conclusion
 <!--SR:!2025-09-29,4,270-->